nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 ### Principals

-If you wish to save the current state of the application to make it available to users as a stable version, and still be able to continue the development process, you can perform a release of the application.
-For instance, you would want to release the 1.0.0 version, deploy it to pre-production and production, continue to develop the application on the master branch, and then release the 1.1.0 version, 2.0.0 version... etc
+If you wish to save the current state of the application to make it available to users as a stable version, and still continue the development process, you can perform a release of the application.
+This will create a elease, e.g. a 1.0.0 version of your changes which can then be deployed to Pre-Production and Production by the cloud team, and still allow you to continue developing the application against the master branch, to then release subsequent versions (e.g. 1.1.0 or 2.0.0)

-You can use the preconfigured release pipeline.
-Basically, it first asks you to choose the release scope (patch, minor, major), then checks out the master branch of the Github repository, uses the Nuxeo Devtools python release script, prepares and performs a release (automatically detecting the version to release depending on the release scope you select), then deploys the release artifacts to a Nexus repository embedded in the OpenShift project.
+To do this, customers will use the preconfigured release pipeline.
+It will first ask you to choose the release scope (patch, minor, major), then check out the master branch of the Github repository, uses the Nuxeo Devtools python release script to prepare and perform a release (automatically detecting the version to release depending on the release scope you select), and then deploys the release artifacts to a Nexus repository embedded in the OpenShift project.

 ### Process

 To start the pipeline, go to **​Builds** > **Pipelines** > **release-pipeline** and click on **Start Pipeline**.
-The pipeline takes around 30 minutes to be completed.
+The pipeline takes around 30 minutes to complete.

 At the beginning of the build, you can click on the yellow Input Required message, asking you to choose the increment version release scope (patch: 1.2.3 => 1.2.4 / minor: 1.2.3 => 1.3.0 / major: 1.2.3 => 2.0.0).

-- Answering **Abort** cancel the release.
+- Answering **Abort** cancels the release.
-- Answering **Release** release the application with the selected release scope.
+- Answering **Release** releases the application with the selected release scope.

 At the end of the build, a new tag with the release version is automatically created (available in Github in Releases > Tags​), and the `pom.xml` file of the master branch of the Github repository is automatically updated with the next SNAPSHOT version in a Post release commit.s